jminor/otio-time-warp-test-suite/README.md

 Note: This is a work in progress.
 The test suite is not yet complete, and there are some flaws which need to be addressed before it becomes useful.
 Specifically:
-- The provided `time_warp_test_suite.otio` file has source_ranges which do not align with the embedded timecode in the sample media.
 - The provided baseline MOV file has not been thouroughly vetted for accuracy.
+- Reverse time warps have incorrect time_scalar values in the OTIO file.

 If you would like to help with this project, feel free to use any of these:
 - Open a [discussion topic](https://github.com/jminor/otio-time-warp-test-suite/discussions)